 Flat weaving surface

-One other great feature of this loom is the ledge featured at the front of the loom.
+One other great feature of the Schacht Flip Loom is the ledge featured at the front of the loom.
 This simple addition makes it so that your warp plane is parallel to the loom and not at an angle.
-This makes a better weaving surface to work off of since it doesn’t go directly onto the cloth beam.
-Without this ledge your woven fabric would be at an angle so this makes it more like using a floor loom or table loom.
+This makes a better weaving surface to work off of since it does not go directly onto the cloth beam.
+Without this ledge, your woven fabric would be at an angle so this makes it more like using a floor loom or table loom.

 Built-in second heddle option